jesusgraterol/localkit/README.md

 ## @TODO

-- Implement the OTP (One Time Password) Module
 - Implement the Youtube Downloader (mp4 & mp3)
-- Implement the JavaScript/Typescript file template generators
+- Implement the JavaScript/Typescript/CSS file template generators
 - Publish the package on npm and adapt it so it can be installed globally, allowing it to be used as a proper CLI